ghostbsd/documentation/source/user/installation-guide/troubleshooting.md

 Users of affected Apple hardware may find it impossible to set the Mac to use a single GPU.

-### The installation ISO may be outdated.

-Try creating a bootable USB using the [latest image](https://www.ghostbsd.org/download).

 ### …